Skyharbor Fitness Trail

 Sounded like a giant April Fools joke—except that it wasn't April and it wasn't a joke!
 Which is when I got the idea to add the Sky Harbor Fitness Trail as a new route option to Walking 4 Fun!
 It would be an April Fool's joke, whether the folks running Sky Harbor knew it or not!
 Create a ridiculous trail that sounds like a joke and by golly, I will turn it into a joke!

 And thus was born this route.
 I started walking the Sky Harbor Fitness Trail every time I had a layover in Phoenix.
 Over and over again.
 Month after month.
 For about a year.
 I'd keep track of where I left off on my walk, then go back to that point during the next layover and continue walking.
-Well, okay, technically speaking, I detoured down to the end of every concourse which the "official" fitness trail does not, but it made things more visually interesting to take photos of shops, gates and people along them.
+Well, okay, technically speaking, I detoured down to the end of every concourse which the "official" fitness trail does not, but it made things more visually interesting to take photos of shops, gates and people.
 As far as trails go, this one is kind of monotonous and I was trying to make it slightly less monotonous for you!

 The first stage has my arrival to Phoenix from a short vacation in Mexico.
-As anyone who travelers internationally knows, after you exit through customs and immigration, you'll find yourself on the wrong side of the security line.
+As anyone who travels internationally knows, after you exit through customs and immigration, you'll find yourself on the wrong side of the security line.
 Because I was already outside of security, I made use of the opportunity to fully explore that part of the airport which I called the 'Approach Trail.'

 After that, the trail goes over the same 3 miles over and over and over and over again....
 (Google maps does not do a good job of showing this, however, so forgive how ugly they look for this trail!)
 I took these photos over the course of a year, and if you pay close attention to the photos, you'll see changes over time.
 When I started this walk, US Airlines and American Airlines were two distinctly separate airlines.
 Shortly after I started photographing the route, the two airlines merged and you'll start to notice more and more stuff changing from the US Airways brand to the American Airlines brand.
 Before, American wasn't represented in Terminal 4 at all.
 Zip, zero, zilch.
 But first a few American gates were added.
 Then airplanes started getting a new paint job whenever they went into heavy maintenance and sported the flashy new American livery.
 The displays listing flights used to all be US Airways flights, but over time more and more of them changed to American.